+Goldendoodles were first bred by Monica Dickens in 1969.
+Popularity grew in the 1990s when breeders in North America and Australia began crossing the two breeds.
 Goldendoodles are still gaining popularity, especially in Australia.
 However, there is still no breed club or registry in existence.

 The Typical Goldendoodle Temperament

+Goldendoodles of every generation are friends of everyone.
+They’re even friendly towards unfamiliar faces.
+This results in making them a very good candidate as a family companion.
 Due to their bright, loving temperament and outgoing personality, they are excellent companions for people with disabilities.

+They are cheerful, trustworthy, loving, gentle, smart, and highly trainable.
 This breed does not have a strong prey drive and can be surprisingly friendly towards cats and smaller dogs when introduced.

 Goldendoodles are highly sociable dogs and need to be in the presence of people.
 If they do not get the socialization they need, then they can get into trouble.